 Whistleblowers must exercise sound judgment to avoid baseless allegations.
 Whistleblowers must act in good faith and have reasonable grounds for believing the information disclosed indicates a violation.
 Any allegations that prove not to be substantiated and which prove to have been made maliciously or knowingly to be false will be viewed as a serious disciplinary offense.

-Employees with any questions regarding this policy should contact the Human Resources Coordinator or the Executive Director.
+Employees or volunteers with any questions regarding this policy should contact the Human Resources Manager, Finance Director or the Executive Director.